couchbase/couchbase-python-client/docs/source/api/gcouchbase.rst

 with the :class:`couchbase.connection.Connection` API, but is fully aware and optimized for the gevent :class:`~gevent.hub.Hub`.

-Currently, this has been tested with `gevent` version 0.13, and it is unknown if it will work with the 1.0 series.
+Currently, this has been tested with `gevent` version 0.13 and 1.0.0.

+As the `gcouchbase` implementation relies on `gevent` internal APIs itself there may be incompatibilities between minor gevent releases, although this is not expected.

 Example usage::